-For the whole of October 2017, Up Our Street, a community-led organisation in East Bristol, created a Play Zone on the Bristol and Bath Railway Path used by cyclists and pedestrians.
+Up Our Street, a community-led organisation in East Bristol, created a temporary Play Zone for one month on the Bristol and Bath Railway Path used by cyclists and pedestrians.
 The Play Zone was part of a Europe-wide project called URBACT, which looks at how cities can respond to challenges relating to urban resilience.

 Following interest from the community, the instruments immediately went on loan to local schools in East Bristol, including Bannerman Road and Barton Hill Primary schools.
 Feedback from the schools has been very positive and has helped Acoustic Arts to improve and refine the designs as they are added to their online catalogue.

-Acoustic Arts' Steel Frame range of instruments currently comprises 3 designs: Pipe Drums, Xylophone and Metallophone.
-As musicians, they take great care to make sure the instruments are accurately and compatibly tuned to maximise their appeal to the educational and leisure sectors.trade enquiries.
-Full details are available on website.
+Acoustic Arts' Steel Frame range of instruments comprises 3 designs: Pipe Drums, Xylophone and Metallophone.
+As musicians, they take great care to make sure the instruments are accurately and compatibly tuned to maximise their appeal to the educational and leisure sectors.